What Does Conservatism Mean? The Origin and Types of Conservatism

 Conservatism is the ideology of governmental, cultural, and economic order, tradition, hierarchy, and authority that comes in classical, social, and economic forms.

-Politically, conservatism is about keeping order, like a traditional Monarchy.
+Politically, conservatism is about keeping order, like a traditional Monarchy/Aristocracy.

-In its classical form (classical conservatism) it focuses on order through classical state power (it favors authority, not liberty).
+- In its classical form (classical conservatism) it focuses on order through classical power structures like the church and state (it favors authority of the few or one, and not individual liberty of the many).

-In its social form (social conservatism) it focuses on rejection progressive social liberalism (if favors social hierarchy and tradition; not social equality).
+- In its social form (social conservatism) it favors social hierarchy and tradition, and not social equality.
+It often arises as a rejection progressive social liberalism, but not always.

-Economically, classical conservatism generally favors state controlled economies and protectionism.
-Meanwhile, social conservatism generally favors free-markets mixed with protectionism.
-Fiscal conservatism is only loosely related to general classical and social conservatism.
+- Economically, classical conservatism generally favors state controlled economies and protectionism (a protectionist mercantile economy run by the state).
+Meanwhile, social conservatism generally favors free-markets mixed with protectionism (for example rejecting globalism and favoring the native population).
+Very different from both of the aforementioned is fiscal conservatism.
+Fiscal conservatism is only loosely related to general classical and social conservatism, it is literally “being conservative economically” and would involve mitigating risks and paying down debts.

 FACT: Conservatism came from the Enlightenment thinkers, although we can trace the history of conservatism back as far as we can trace the history of Monarchies, it begins in its modern form in the writings of figures like Robert Filmer and Thomas Hobbes who supported “the absolute right” of kings.